olumayor99/coolbet/README.md

 I deployed an EKS cluster and installed `Calico CNI` on it using [this script](/network_policy/cluster.sh) while also creating three namespaces (`prod`, `sre`, and `accounting`), then I deployed a multi-container pod (frontend and backend) in the `prod` namespace, and then NGINX pods to both the `sre` and `accounting` namespaces.
 All the dployments specify just one replica, so each namespace contained just one pod for ease of testing.
 I wrote network policies similar to the ones in the task by adding a namespace (prod) to let them be deployed to the `prod` namespace.
 I also wrote scripts to test the access of the pods in the other namespaces to the pod in the `prod` namespace.

+Note that you can use any kubernetes cluster for this, you just have to check the [Calico](https://www.tigera.io/project-calico/) website for the appropriate way to deploy and configure the CNI.

 [This](/network_policy/net_pol_1.yaml)...
 ```yaml
 apiVersion: networking.k8s.io/v1